deenbee/oa-player-flatpak/README.md

   Faithfully replicate the smooth, harmonic richness of vintage valve amplifiers.

 - 🔹 **Natural Dynamics**
+   Intelligently expands or recovers the dynamic range of music that has been overly compressed (combating the "Loudness War" effect).
+Its goal is to restore "air," punch,      and relief to transients (such as drum hits), making the audio sound less flat, more organic, and closer to a live performance without drastically altering the overall       volume.
 - 🔹 **High Exciter**
+   Synthesizes and introduces subtle harmonic overtones into the high-frequency spectrum of the audio.
+Unlike a traditional equalizer that merely boosts existing treble, the    High Exciter revitalizes dull or lower-quality audio files, adding brightness, clarity, definition, and a crystalline sense of openness to the top end.
 - 🔹 **Discrete Reverb**
 - 🔹 **Automatic Gain Control**
 - 🔹 **Limiter**